 - Feedback Elicitation Mechanisms

-It only makes sense to do your BSc-Vertiefungsprüfung or your MSc-Basismodul with the Computation and Economics Research Group, if either a) you have already taken the course "Economics and Computation", or b) you are taking the course in the current semester, or c) you are planning on taking the course in the next semester, or d) you have already obtained relevant knowledge (e.g., game theory, mechanism design, etc.) in Economics and Computation via some other course.
-If you satisfy condition a), b), c), or d) and if you want to do your BSc-Vertiefungsprüfung or your MSc-Basismodul with Prof. Sven Seuken, then please send an email to Sven Seuken with the following information (please provide short, concise answers):
+A prerequisite for doing your MSc-Basismodul with the Computation and Economics Research Group is that either (a) you have already successfully completed the course "Economics and Computation" at UZH , or (b) you have already obtained equivalent knowledge (on algorithmic game theory, mechanism design, matching, social choice, etc.) in Economics and Computation at another university.
+If you satisfy condition (a) or (b), and if you want to do your MSc-Basismodul with Prof. Sven Seuken, then please send an email to Sven Seuken with the following information (please provide short, concise answers):

 - Transcript: A transcript listing all courses (with grades) you have taken in your BSc program and in your MSc program (if applicable), such that we can see what kind of background you already have.